 Process:

-• Zeolite was “loaded” with zinc or erythromycin.
+Zeolite was “loaded” with zinc or erythromycin.

-• The release of these active ingredients was tested on artificial skin and in ointment bases.
+The release of these active ingredients was tested on artificial skin and in ointment bases.

 Result:

-• The zeolite released the active ingredients slowly and evenly .
+The zeolite released the active ingredients slowly and evenly .

-• Stable and well tolerated.
+Stable and well tolerated.

-• Particularly suitable for long-lasting antibacterial effect .
+Especially suitable for long-lasting antibacterial effects .

-Conclusion: Effective skin care – gentle, safe and natural
+Conclusion: Effective skincare – gentle, safe and natural